Sasindu1234/RagAgent/README.md

 4. **Advanced NLP**: Utilizes the Groq `llama-3.3-70b-versatile` model and Gemini Embedder for intelligent text processing.
 5. **Search Capabilities**: Allows users to search and interact with the knowledge base dynamically.

----

-Let me know if you want to highlight any additional features or make further refinements!